 Kit began her dance training at age 4 after receiving a pink sequined tutu and ballet lessons as a birthday gift.
 A native Bostonian, she studied and performed extensively at the Boston Ballet School as a scholarship student under respected teachers such as Laura Young, Tamara King, Franco DeVita, and Kathleen Mitchell.
 She expanded her dance training by attending the Boston Arts Academy for high school and attended summer intensives at the San Francisco Ballet School, the School at Jacob's Pillow, and Ballet Adriatico with Anna-Marie Holmes.
 Diagnosed with rheumatoid arthritis at age 13, Kit proudly identifies as a disabled dancer and supports the Arthritis Foundation by serving as a committee member for the Boston Walk to Cure Arthritis.
 Kit holds a B.A. in Marketing Communications and an M.S. in Health Communication, both from Emerson College, and she is a health communication professional at a Boston public health nonprofit.
 She is thrilled to be returning for her second season with Project31.

 Lacey attended Missouri State University where she earned a B.F.A in Dance Performance with a minor in Psychology.
 She is the founder and Artistic Director of Sasso & Company, a Boston-based contemporary dance company.
 She has recently been on faculty at Boston University teaching contemporary jazz.
 Lacey spent six seasons with Undertoe Dance Project (NYC) where she served not only as the Jazz Captain but she was also the resident Jazz teaching artist.
 Her choreography was presented in the annual New York Season, Astoria Dance Festival, and Undertoe Dance Festival.
 In Boston, Lacey was a member and featured choreographer for Six One Seven Dance Collective for four seasons.
 In 2015 Lacey graduated from William James College with a Master of Arts in Counseling Psychology and Expressive Arts Therapy.
 Lacey spent two years living in the United Kingdom where she performed Akram Khan’s choreography and trained with Linda Dadd.
 She has been on staff with the Royal Academy of Dance’s Step into Dance, Montage Theatre Arts, Kew Dance Arts, and SOTO Dance.
 Since returning to Boston, Lacey has been on the faculty of South Shore Ballet Theatre and Raquelle's Dance Company.
 Lacey continues her work as Artistic Director of Sasso & Company.
-She a member of Colleen Roddy & Dancers and is in her third season with Project31.
+She a member of Colleen Roddy & Dancers and is in her fourth season with Project31.

 Marisa began her study of dance at Joanne Langione Dance Studios and continued on to complete her B.A. in Dance at Connecticut College.
 During her studies, she performed works by David Dorfman, Lisa Race, Shani Collins-Achille, Heidi Henderson, Shawn Hove, Derrick Yanford, Martha Meyers, and Nicholas Leichter, in addition to several years directing various student-run productions and as captain of the CC Dance Team.
 Marisa has always sought ways to combine her love for dance with her passion for working with at-risk youth, and over the years has taught dance in a variety of different schools and youth programs to encourage creative expression and healthy living.
 She is currently on faculty at The Dance Place (Arlington) and performs with a variety of Boston based dance companies including Tribe the Dance Company, Embrace, "What is Love?"
 (Jennifer-Kuhnburg, 2015, 2019), Paradise Moves and Covering New England (Material World).
 Marisa is excited to be returning for her second season with Project31.